We’re glad you’re here.

 Enter: Fibre Forward Inc℠.

-One Wisconsin winter day, Dr. Katarina Luther and I were discussing her new nonprofit reading initiative, Guardian Whiskers.
-She passed along guidance on how to transform my idea into a movement.
+One Wisconsin winter day, Dr. Kat Luther and I were discussing her new nonprofit reading initiative, Guardian Whiskers.
+I told her I’d wanted to start my own nonprofit.
+And she quickly passed along guidance on how to transform my idea into a movement.

 I incorporated in Wisconsin on January 7, 2019.
-Within about two months, and under the guidance of Little Free Libraries’ Co-Founder Rick Brooks, we took the right steps to be quickly approved as a 501(c)(3) and not violate their trademark.
-Within the first six months, I recruited an exceptional Board of Directors, set up nonprofit accounts at the US Senate Federal Credit Union, created this snazzy website, established a no-fee donation platform with PayPal Charity, and connected with community organizations to provide meaningful support.
+Within ~two months, and under the guidance of Little Free Libraries’ Co-Founder Rick Brooks, the IRS quickly approved my 501(c)(3) application.
+Within the first six months, I recruited an exceptional Board of Directors, applied for a trademark, set up nonprofit accounts at the US Senate Federal Credit Union, created this snazzy website, established a no-fee donation platform with PayPal Charity, and connected with community organizations to provide meaningful support.

 Let’s break down barriers & foster access.